rl1987/trickster.dev/tricksterblog/content/post/back-to-the-terminal-the-new-era-of-cli-and-tui-software.md

 -----------------------------------------

-If pretty-printing the JSON is not enough, you can use [jq](https://jqlang.github.io/jq/) - a tool that provides an entire Domain Specific Language for JSON wrangling.
+If pretty-printing the JSON is not enough, you can use [jq](https://jqlang.github.io/jq/) - a CLI tool that provides an entire Domain Specific Language for JSON wrangling.

 tshark - CLI equivalent of Wireshark
 ------------------------------------